amelialei/Recipe-Data-Exploration/README.md

 We end up with an R value of 0.006323716062416152, and a p-value of 0.045529470241813606.
 With significance level alpha=0.05, we fail to reject the null in favor of the alternate, where there is a correlation between the average recipe rating and the amount of sodium in each individual recipe.

 ## Framing a Prediction Problem
+We are trying to predict the average rating of a recipe given predictors are the nutritional facts of the recipe itself.

 ## Baseline Model
+For our model, we used RandomForestClassifier.
+We had both categorical and numerical features.

+Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
+Report the performance of your model and whether or not you believe your current model is “good” and why.

 ## Final Model